- BC Institutions

 FDU focusses on creating a supportive community for learning.
 Small class sizes, free tutoring and language support resources and a wide range of student activities all help to create a friendly, personal learning atmosphere.

 FDU also recognizes student achievement and provides a very attractive Entrance Scholarship program.
-Consideration is given to all undergraduate applicants, including freshmen and transfer students, and almost all FDU students receive some level of scholarship or grant— ranging from $12,960 to $64,440 throughout their programs.
+Consideration is given to all undergraduate applicants, including freshmen and transfer students.

 FDU-Vancouver is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and has received Education Quality Assurance (EQA) from the British Columbia Ministry of Advanced Education.
 Fairleigh Dickinson University has a special accreditation as an non-governmental organization (NGO) with the United Nations department of Public Information and has received special consultative status from the United Nations Economic and Social Council (ECOSOC).